Covid 19 Delta outbreak: Government launches vaccine passes, Auckland kids return to class, Waikato to level 2 - NZ Herald

 From today fully vaccinated people - and the small number with medical exemptions - can request a pass, along with versions to be used internationally.

-The pass announcement comes ahead of another big Government decision today, outlining expected changes to Auckland's boundaries and how inter-regional travel will work as the city edges closer to 90 pent of its eligible population being fully vaccinated.

-Schools are also re-opening today in Auckland and Waikato for Years 1-10.

-The vaccination passes will be used under the new framework - also known as the traffic light system for the green, orange and red settings - set to kick in once each DHB has reached 90 per cent full vaccination rates, although the Prime Minister has indicated this could happen soon after a Cabinet meeting on November 29, regardless of the vaccination rates.
+The vaccination passes will be used under the traffic light system for the green, orange and red settings, set to kick in once each DHB has reached 90 per cent full vaccination rates, although the Prime Minister has indicated this could happen soon after a Cabinet meeting on November 29, regardless of the vaccination rates.

 Across New Zealand, 90 per cent of those aged over 12 have received one dose and 81 per cent two doses (3.4 million people) of the Pfizer vaccine.